Sankardev: Biography

-After the death of Sankardev, Madhavdev incorporated narrations of his life in prayer services, a practice that was followed by his apostles, and in due course of time a large body of biographical literature arose.
+After the death of Sankardev, Madhavdev incorporated narrations of his life in prayer services, a practice that his apostles followed, and in due course of time, a large body of biographical literature arose.
 These are generally classed in two groups: early (those by Daityari Thakur, Bhusan Dwija, Ramananda Dwija and Vaikuntha Dwija) and late (Guruvarnana by Aniruddha Das, the more than one anonymous Katha-guru-carits, Bardowa-carit, Sankardev caritra from Barpeta, the Saru-svarga-khanda and Bar-svarga-khanda by Sarvabhauma).
-The authorship of the biography credited to Ramcaran Thakur, Daityari Thakur's father, is doubted and it is generally dated to the 17th-century and classed with the late biographies.
+The authorship of the biography credited to Ramcaran Thakur, Daityari Thakur's father, is doubted, and it is generally dated to the 17th century and classed with the late biographies.

 In general, all biographies consider Sankardev as an incarnation of Vishnu, including that by Daityari Thakur, the earliest.
 The late biographies differ from the early group on the count that they ascribe supernatural feats to Sankardev, and describe miraculous events; and there is a tendency to read some events of the Bhagavata into his life.

-The biographies are full of contradictions; even though the earlier ones are considered more accurate, not all they claim are true—Daityari Thakur's biography, the earliest one, claims Sankardev met with Chaitanya, which is now not accepted to be true.
+The biographies are full of contradictions; even though the earlier ones are considered more accurate, not all that they claim is true.
+Daityari Thakur's biography, the earliest one, claims Sankardev met with Chaitanya, which is now not accepted to be true.

-Early life: Alipukhuri and Bordowa
+Early life: Bordowa

-Sankardev, then named Sankaravara, was born into the Shiromani (chief) Baro-Bhuyans family at Alipukhuri near Bordowa in present-day Nagaon district in c1449.
-Though some authors have expressed doubt that Sankardev could have lived that long, considering that he was of robust health 1449 is generally accepted.
-The Baro-Bhuyans were independent landlords in Assam, and Sankardev belonged to the Kayastha Hindu caste.
-His family-members, including parents Kusumvar Bhuyan and Satyasandhya Devi, were Saktas.
+Sankardev, then named Sankaravara, was born into the Shiromani (chief) Baro-Bhuyans family at Bordowa (Alipukhuri, Tembuani) in present-day Nagaon district in c1449.
+Though some authors have expressed doubt that Sankardev could have lived that long, considering that he was of good health, 1449 is generally accepted.
+The Baro-Bhuyans were independent landlords in Assam, and Sankardev belonged to the Kayastha family.
+His family members, including parents Kusumvar Bhuyan and Satyasandhya Devi, were Saktas.
 Sankardev lost his father to smallpox when he was about 7 years old, and his mother died either soon after his birth, or soon after his father's death; and he was raised by his grandmother Khersuti.

 He began attending Mahendra Kandali's tol or chatrasaal (school) at the age of 12 and soon wrote his first verses karatala-kamala.

-The complete poem was written before he was taught the vowels except, of course, the first one, and is often cited as an example of the early flowering of his poetic genius.
+The complete poem was written before he was taught the vowels, except, of course, the first one, and is often cited as an example of the early flowering of his poetic genius.
 He stayed at the tol during his teens, and studied grammar and Indian scriptures.
 He practised yoga (which he gave up later) and was physically very able, and according to legend, he could swim across the Brahmaputra while it was in spate.
 It is generally believed that he wrote his first work, Harishchandra upakhyan, while at the tol.
 Mahendra Kandali changed his name to 'Sankardev' while he was at school.